Clustering4Ever/Clustering4Ever/README.md

 ##### Batch
 * _K_-Means
-  * Implementation allowing the choice of the dissimilarity measure.
+  * Implementation that will allow choice of the dissimilarity measure.
   * Complexity **_O(k.n.t)_**
   * **Warning*** -> works only with Euclidean distance at the moment
 * Self Organizing Maps